-Google Analytics can be a great friend to any small business owner who is working on different Digital marketing activities to expand and grow the business – like Content Marketing, SEO, Social Media Marketing, Paid Advertising, Link Building, Mobile Marketing, Video Marketing, etc. But what to measure in Google Analytics?
+Google Analytics can be a good friend to small business owners working on different Digital marketing activities to expand and grow the business – like Content Marketing, SEO, Social Media Marketing, Paid Advertising, Link Building, Mobile Marketing, Video Marketing, etc. But what to measure in Google Analytics?
 With so many metrics and data available in your Google Analytics dashboard, where do you start your analysis and which metric do you focus on?

 Entrepreneurs do know the importance of measurement, but they simply do not spend the required amount of time, effort and resources analysing the impact of their marketing campaigns because of the complexity of the measurement tools like Google Analytics.
 It could get a bit overwhelming.